villekf/OMEGA-doc/docs/source/features.rst

 * Supports any data that uses ray-tracing
  * Only the source and detector coordinates need to be input
  * Source and/or detector can be inside the FOV
+* In addition to supporting coordinates for each measurement, supports also index-based reconstruction
+ * Separate 16-bit index-vectors can be input for transaxial and axial dimensions
+ * Each index corresponds to a coordinate in separate coordinate vectors (transaxial and axial)
+ * Useful for symmetric systems
 * Supported projectors include:
  * Improved Siddon's ray tracer
   * Also multi-ray version available